 3. We didn’t let the money come into relationships.
 Extra support was provided before requested for and going beyond call of duty was a practice.
-We didn’t like bothering clients for clearing invoices and let them take their own sweet time (lesson for self- this is not always a good thing to do).
+We didn’t like bothering International Clients for clearing invoices and let them take their own sweet time (lesson for self- this is not always a good thing to do).

 Lesson- It’s only humans you’ll be dealing with around the globe.
 Show them some sensibility and expect the same from them (rare cases excluded).

 Lastly, it’s important that you’re sensitive to client needs- irrespective of dealing internationally or locally.

 If you’re inquisitive about the stats, currently we serve customers from US, Canada, Brazil, almost all of Europe, India (yes we got there too), Singapore, Thailand, Japan, Malaysia and Australia.